DrugLib.com — Drug Information Portal

 OVERDOSAGE

-The elimination half-life of eletriptan is about 4 hours (see CLINICAL PHARMACOLOGY) and therefore monitoring of patients after overdose with eletriptan should continue for at least 20 hours, or longer should symptoms or signs persist.
+The elimination half-life of eletriptan is about 4 hours [see Clinical Pharmacology], therefore monitoring of patients after overdose with eletriptan should continue for at least 20 hours or longer while symptoms or signs persist.

 It is unknown what effect hemodialysis or peritoneal dialysis has on the serum concentration of eletriptan.